 The Dry Bite

-Whilst dry bites can be painful, cause swelling and redness, the bite is self is “dry” as the snake does not release venom.
+Whilst dry bites can be painful and cause swelling and redness, the bite itself is “dry” as the snake does not release venom.
 Remember, you can’t always tell which type of snake bite a person has suffered so you should always seek medical attention.

 The Venomous bite

-As mentioned previously, a venomous bite is where the snake release venom containing poison into a wound.
+As mentioned previously, a venomous bite is where the snake releases venom containing poison into a wound.
 This poison is used to stun, numb or kill the victim.
-Venomous bites will also result in swelling and redness as well as nausea, blurred vision, irregular heartbeat, breathing difficult and a number of other symptoms.
+Venomous bites will also result in swelling and redness as well as nausea, blurred vision, irregular heartbeat, breathing difficulty and a number of other symptoms.

 -